Lottery Tax Calculator

 Can I reduce my lottery tax bill?

-While you cannot avoid federal taxes on lottery winnings, you can reduce your tax burden by choosing the annuity option (spreads income over 30 years), donating a portion to qualified charities, or claiming the win through a trust (consult a tax professional).
+While you cannot avoid federal taxes on lottery winnings, you can reduce your tax burden by choosing the annuity option (spreads income over 29 years in 30 graduated payments), donating a portion to qualified charities, or claiming the win through a trust (consult a tax professional).

 Do I have to pay taxes on small lottery wins?